svoltastudenti/atupertu.svoltastudenti.it/_posts/associations/2020-10-02-svoltastudenti.md

   community partecipativa con eventi sportivi e di student life.

-  <p> Svoltastudenti is a non-profit, non-partisan and a-religious students’ union.
+  Svoltastudenti is a non-profit, non-partisan and a-religious students’ union.
 Meaning two coexisting souls: one associative the other representative.
 Our mission is to create opportunities, spread culture and implement projects.
 Our values are internationalization, teaching & innovation, participation, sport & student life.
 ---
 derbghnjhgfdsa